-- 1. Linden Heights, Utley Plaza, Foushee Heights: SHA proposes to self-finance the transaction via a bank loan, capital funds, reserves, a note, etc. - 2.
-Stewart Manor: SHA seeks to apply for 9% low-income housing tax credits in 2021/2022.
+- 1. Linden Heights, Utley Plaza, Foushee Heights: SHA will work with a developer partner to determine the most feasible approach for redevelopment goals of these properties. - 2.
+Stewart Manor: SHA will work with a developer partner to determine the most feasible approach for redevelopement goals of this property.
 SHA may seek to redevelop this site along with the Harris Court location.
 SHA may seek to redevelop this site via new construction. - 3.
 Matthews Court, Garden Street, Gilmore Terrace: SHA will evaluate these developments as a combined 176 unit 4% low-income housing tax credit bond deal.
 SHA converted these sites via the RAD program October, 2020. - 4.
-Harris Court: SHA desires to apply for 9% credits in 2021/2022.
-SHA may seek to redevelop this site via new construction.
+Harris Court: SHA may seek to redevelop this site via new construction.
 SHA may seek to redevelop this site along with the Stewart Manor location.